null

 Does Your Home Studio Need an Acoustical Treatment?

-Yes, you do.
+Yes, you want to have an acoustically treated room to record in.
 To find out what kind of an acoustic treatment you need, the first question we ask for any recording studio project is, “What kind of recording are you doing?”.
 Are you recording podcasts, vocals, or a full band?
 The type of sound you’re dealing with will affect how you treat the space.
 If you have amplified sound, you need to do a more extensive treatment.

 Professional Recording Studios